The Pinnacle Architecture: Reducing the cost of breaking RSA-2048 to 100 000 physical qubits using quantum LDPC codes: Acknowledgements

 \section{Acknowledgements}

 We thank Stephen Bartlett and Kevin Obenland for discussions, Calida Tang for organisational support, Fernando Borretti for software engineering support, Max McIsted for assistance with preparing the figures, and Scott Aaronson for thoughtful feedback on the title.
+We also thank Marcel Hinsche for identifying a technical error in the method used to combine accumulators during factoring in the first version of this paper, and for assisting in its correction.